No products in the basket.

 You’ve already decided that you’re keen to know how to make good Whipped Coffee, which is the first step.
 Next comes the Whipped Coffee ingredients.
 Once you have Coffee (of course), sugar and milk, as well as hot water and ice, you’re good to get brewing.

-1, Mix Coffee, Water and Sugar.
+1, Mix Coffee, Water and Sugar

-2, Whisk the Mixture Until Smooth.
+2, Whisk the Mixture Until it Becomes Smooth

 Take a hand-held electric mixer and whisk the ingredients until they become silky-smooth and shiny, then continue until it thickens and holds as a foam.
 This might take a few minutes.
+Sugar doesn’t just sweeten — it also helps stabilize the foam, allowing it to hold its shape for hours instead of deflating quickly.

-3, Time for the Milk and Ice.
+3, Time for the Milk and Ice

 Fill a glass most of the way with dairy milk or non dairy milk for coffee along with ice.